 Your doctor may advise you to have your child work with a physiotherapist during recovery.
-Your child will need to learn how to lift, twist, and bend so that he or she does not put too much strain on the neck and back.
+Your child will need to learn how to lift, twist, and bend to keep from putting too much strain on the neck and back.

-During the weeks your child wears a halo, he or she will see the doctor at regular appointments.
+During the weeks wearing a halo, your child will see the doctor at regular appointments.
 The doctor will check the position of the halo brace and tighten the pins or vest as needed.
-X-rays may be taken at these appointments to make sure your child's neck and spine are in line.
+X-rays may be taken at these appointments to make sure that your child's neck and spine are in line.

 This care sheet gives you a general idea about how long it will take for your child to recover.
 But each child recovers at a different pace.
 Follow the steps below to help your child get better as quickly as possible.